validmind/documentation/site/tests/data_validation/BivariateScatterPlots.md

 biases and irregularities in the data.

 **Test Mechanism**: This metric operates by creating a scatter plot for each pair of the selected features in the dataset.
-If the parameters "features_pairs" are not specified, an error will be thrown.
+If the parameters "selected_columns" are not specified, an error will be thrown.
 The metric offers flexibility by allowing the user to filter on a specific target class - specified by the "target_filter" parameter
 - for more granified insights.
 Each scatterplot is then color-coded based on the category of the target variable for better visual differentiation.
 The seaborn scatterplot library is used for generating the plots.